hashicorp/fse-workshop-tf-intro-aws/docs/index.md

 # What is Terraform?
 ![Terraform](images\Terraform_VerticalLogo_FullColor.png)

-Terraform is an open source provisioning tool.
+Terraform is a provisioning tool.

 It ships as a single binary which is written in Go.
 Terraform is cross platform and can run on Linux, Windows, or MacOS.

-Installing terraform is easy.
+Installing Terraform is easy.
 You simply download a zip file, unzip it, and run it.

 ---
 name: terraform-command-line